geekieshpixel/geekieshpixel/README.md

-Hey, I'm Sakshi!!! 👋
+**Hey, I'm Sakshi!** 👋🏻

-“I’m interested in the intersection of product development & design. “
+A professional Product Engineer based in India, and I'm interested in the intersection of product development & design.

 <!--
 **geekieshpixel/geekieshpixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.